itristenx/nova-universe/docs/quickstart.md

 - Run `npm install` in each service directory

 **Can't connect to admin interface?**
-- Verify the API is running at http://localhost:3000/api/health
+- Verify the API is running at http://localhost:3000/api/health (see also /api/version for version info)
 - Check browser console for errors
 - Ensure authentication is disabled for development (`DISABLE_AUTH=true`)